XueFuzhao/OpenMoE/README.md

 </p>
 <hr>

+# OpenMoE
 OpenMoE is a project aimed at igniting the open-source MoE community!
 We are releasing a family of open-sourced Mixture-of-Experts (MoE) Large Language Models.

 Our project began in the summer of 2023.
-On August 22, 2023, we released the first batch of intermediate checkpoints (OpenMoE-base&8B), along with the data and code on [Twitter](https://twitter.com/xuefz/status/1693696988611739947?s=61&t=Xc2k2W7vU_hlpNizGDCmOw).
+On August 22, 2023, we released the first batch of intermediate checkpoints (OpenMoE-base&8B), along with the data and code [[Twitter]](https://twitter.com/xuefz/status/1693696988611739947?s=61&t=Xc2k2W7vU_hlpNizGDCmOw).
 Subsequently, we faced several months of scarce computing resources.
 Finally, the OpenMoE-8B training was completed in November, 2023.
 After that, we embarked on explorations on 34B scale model, which is still ongoing.

-As an early effort in developing a decoder-only MoE Language Model, the work of our small student team may not rival some of the later corporate achievements, such as Mixtral MoE, , considering the data and computational power limitations.
-However, we will continue to maintain our commitment to openness, fully sharing our training data, strategies, model weights, and everything we have with the community.
-We hope this project will promote research on this promising topic and invite more contributors to work on open-sourced MoE projects together!
+As an early effort in developing a decoder-only MoE Language Model, the work of our small student team may not rival some of the later corporate achievements, such as Mixtral MoE, considering the data and computational power limitations.
+However, we will continue to maintain our commitment to openness, fully sharing our training data, strategies, model architecture, weights, and everything we have with the community.

+We hope this project will promote research on this promising field and invite more contributors to work on open-sourced MoE projects together!

 ## News